 The Nazi costumes were genuine, and were found in Eastern Europe by Anthony Powell's co-Designer Joanna Johnston, to whom he gave research pictures and drawings for reference.

 Three of the lead actors in this film have shared a film role with their own real-life sons.
-Harrison Ford's son, Ben, was used for a digital face replacement for the 30th anniversary version of Blade Runner (1982).
+Harrison Ford's son Ben was used in digital face replacement for the 30th anniversary version of Blade Runner (1982).
 He also shares his own role in this film with River Phoenix, who played his son in The Mosquito Coast (1986).
 Sean Connery played Robin Hood in Robin and Marian (1976), a role that Jason Connery would play in Robin Hood (1984).
-John Rhys-Davies also appeared in that series, as King Richard, a role played by Connery in Robin Hood: Prince of Thieves (1991).
+John Rhys-Davies also appeared in that series as King Richard, a role played by Connery in Robin Hood: Prince of Thieves (1991).
 Julian Glover previously appeared (with Ford) in Star Wars: Episode V - The Empire Strikes Back (1980).
-His character, General Veers, was later voiced by his son, Jamie Glover, in the Star Wars video games.
+His character, General Veers, was later voiced by his son Jamie Glover in the Star Wars video games.

 Lowry Digital Images, the same company that cleaned up Snow White and the Seven Dwarfs (1937), North by Northwest (1959), and Sunset Boulevard (1950), cleaned up over one hundred thousand frames for two versions of each film in the trilogy, for DVD release.

-The tank that Indiana fights, is a replica of a British and American Mark VIII, manufactured in 1918.
+The tank is a replica of a British and American Mark VIII manufactured in 1918.
 Its armament consisted of two six-pound guns and seven machine guns.
-Only one hundred seven were produced, due to the end of the war.
-The tank shown in the film, has a turret, replacing the large cupola for the commander and driver, and no machine guns.
+Only one hundred seven were produced due to the end of the war.
+The tank shown in the film has a turret replacing the large cupola for the commander and driver, and no machine guns.
 It is also much faster than the real Mark VIIIs.

-The steamship fight, in the prologue's 1938 portion, was filmed in three days on a sixty-by-forty-feet deck built on gimbals at Elstree.
+The steamship fight in the prologue's 1938 portion was filmed in three days on a sixty-by-forty-foot deck built on gimbals at Elstree.
 A dozen dump tanks, each holding three hundred sixty U.S. gallons (three thousand pounds) of water, were used in the scene.

 At least one reproduction Kubelwagen was used during filming, despite the film being set two years prior to manufacture of said vehicles.